DHTMLX/docs-suite/docs/treegrid/api/treegrid_beforerowhide_event.md

 ---

-@short: fires before a row is hidden todoanton returns  => boolean | void; ?
+@short: fires before a row is hidden

 @signature: {'beforeRowHide: (row: IRow) => boolean | void;'}

 @params:
 - row   object  an object with a row configuration

 @returns:
-- result	boolean		false - to prevent a row from being hidden, otherwise true
+- result	boolean	| void	false - to prevent a row from being hidden, otherwise true

 @example:
 treegrid.events.on("BeforeRowHide", function(row){